Is Business Income Insurance The Same As Business Interruption Insurance?

 Business Income Insurance vs. Business Interruption Insurance

 Business interruption insurance is a broader term that encompasses business income insurance.
-While business income insurance specifically covers the loss of income and necessary expenses during a temporary shutdown, business interruption insurance can also include coverage for other types of losses or interruptions that may not involve physical damage to the business premises.
+While business income insurance explicitly covers the loss of income and necessary expenses during a temporary shutdown, business interruption insurance can also include coverage for other types of losses or interruptions that may not involve physical damage to the business premises.

 Key Differences between Business Income Insurance and Business Interruption Insurance